Last Updated on December 1, 2023 by Justin Thomas

-Tonewoods and their impact on the tone of your electric guitar is a much-debated topic, and to this day some swear by to name of tonewoods and others don’t believe woods make a difference.
-But at least woods affect the looks and weight of your guitar…
+Tonewoods and their impact on the sound of your electric guitar is a much-debated topic, and to this day some swear by the name of tonewoods, and others don’t believe woods make a difference at all.

 In this article, you find a cool tonewood graphic, go through the most popular tonewoods, and see how they affect your tone (if they do).
 After that, I reveal some proof and truths about the tonewood debate, and by the way, you might be surprised…